Get a free online consultation today to discuss the most suitable solution for you and your family.

 Do NHS workers get discounts on mortgages?

 Although entirely at the discretion of each individual lender, there is a wide range of Mortgage Lenders who offer discounts and special offers to health service employees.
-This can include reduced interest rates, lower or in some cases no arrangement fees and similar benefits, in an effort to show their appreciation to the nature and importance of your service.
+This can include reduced interest rates, lower or in some cases no arrangement fees and similar benefits.
+This is done in an effort to show their appreciation to the nature and importance of your service.

 Those employed as a member of NHS clinical staff in one of the following trusts are usually entitled to such benefits:

-It is predominantly lenders who specialise in assisting NHS workers that provide these offers, rather than high street lenders and we can put you in touch with the lenders offering you the benefits most suited to your circumstances.
+It is predominantly lenders who specialise in assisting NHS workers that provide these offers, rather than high street lenders.
+We can put you in touch with the lenders offering you the benefits most suited to your circumstances.

-Whilst medical, administrative and housekeeping staff are not usually eligible for this type of benefit, all lenders are different, so we’ll be happy to look into your specific circumstances to see how you might be able to benefit.
+Whilst medical, administrative and housekeeping staff are not usually eligible for this type of benefit, all lenders are different.
+Therefore, we’ll be happy to look into your specific circumstances to see how you might be able to benefit.

 Am I eligible for the NHS Key Worker mortgage scheme?

 The key worker mortgage scheme was available to NHS workers, however, this particular scheme ended in 2019.
-There is no direct replacement, however, there is a range of other home ownership schemes that may be beneficial to NHS staff, whether you’re a First Time Buyer or further up the property ladder.
+There is currently no direct replacement.
+However, there is a range of other home ownership schemes that may be beneficial to NHS staff, whether you’re a First Time Buyer or further up the property ladder.

 Speak To An Expert